idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 !alert note
 If you use HPC modules, you will need to load them every time you log in!
-One solution is to modify the `.bashrc` file and add these `module load` commands there.
+One solution is to add the `module load` commands to your `~/.bashrc` file.
+Adding commands to that file means they would run every time you log in.
+However, modifying your `~/.bashrc` may cause unintended consequences while using other applications or services if the modules are not unloaded first.

-### Step 1a: make sure those compilers are used
+### Step 1a: Make sure those compilers are used

 Depending on how the MPI modules were built (and 99% of the time, this is not needed), it may be that the compilers loaded will not be automatically used when compiling.